 Using two-way radios and roadside “chalk talk,” riding coach and Workshop founder, Jim Ford guides you.
 It’s never about riding fast.
 Instead Jim slows you down and introduces – layer by layer - skill by skill – The Art of Riding Smooth.
 Being smooth means heightened awareness, and a relaxed presence of mind.
 Being smooth means safety and fun at any speed especially through curves.
 Essentially The Rider’s Workshop is a study of confidently motorcycling mountain curves.

-Afterward, your ability to confidently handle your motorcycle with newfound skills and expertise will give you great enjoyment and satisfaction.
+Afterward, your ability to confidently handle your motorcycle with newfound skills and expertise will give you great enjoyment and satisfaction, since what you have largely done was to develop YOUR LINE.

 The “classroom” is miles of Appalachian Invisible Roads.
 Except for locals on tractors, in pickup trucks, or riding in Amish buggies, Invisible Roads are virtually unknown to outsiders yet offer compelling riding conditions, great beauty, and wild, natural surprises!
 These rural roads run along tilled farmland, pastures, remote ridgelines, and stretch along shaded creeks of clear splashing water.
 And there is very little traffic!